 - See also: wml, xml, html, wmlscript

-- I have 16 facts about Wireless Markup Language. what would you like to know? email me and let me know how I can help.
+- Have a question about Wireless Markup Language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: